jasdips/rdap-geofeed/draft-ietf-regext-rdap-geofeed.md

 * "hreflang" -- The "hreflang" JSON value is an attribute for the target URI and could be used to indicate the languages the geofeed data is available in.

-There MAY be zero or more "geofeed" link objects in the "links" array of an IP Network object.
-In other words, the "geofeed" link objects are OPTIONAL.
+There MAY be zero or more Geofeed link objects in the "links" array of an IP Network object.
+In other words, the Geofeed link objects are OPTIONAL.

 ## Media Type for a Geofeed Link